Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 # Security considerations

 Security considerations for DNS-over-TCP are given in [@RFC7766], many of which are generally applicable to session based DNS.
+Guidance on operational requirements for DNS-over-TCP are also available in [I-D.dnsop-dns-tcp-requirements].

 # Acknowledgements